-36Kr Holdings Inc.'s (KRKR) CEO Dagang Feng on Q3 2020 Results - Earnings Call Transcript

 [Foreign Language]

-Thank you, and hello, everyone.
+[Interpreted] Thank you, and hello, everyone.
 Thank you for joining us for our third quarter 2020 earnings conference call.

-In this quarter our fundamentals remained solid and the market demand for our business streamed content and services have been quite robust.
-Despite macro challenges [ph] from within the pandemic effects and the changing market conditions in the third quarter, we achieved our second consecutive quarter of sequential growth with 61% increase in revenue compared to the previous quarter.
-Notably our user traffic continued to grow [indiscernible] across our core platform and a major third-party platform during this quarter.
+In this quarter, our fundamentals remained solid and the market demand for our business-themed content and services have been quite robust.
+Despite macro headwinds from residual pandemic effects and the changing market conditions, in the third quarter, we achieved our second consecutive quarter of sequential growth with 61% increase in revenue compared to the previous quarter.
+Notably, our user traffic continued to grow rampantly across our core platform and a major third-party platform during this quarter.

-Driven by our strong operations, industry-leading content production capabilities, and our stellar brands, many of our key traffic metrics also continued to demonstrate strong growth.
+Driven by our strong operations, industry-leading content production capabilities and our stellar brand, many of our key traffic metrics also continued to demonstrate strong growth.
 In particular, our average monthly page views for the trailing 12 months surged to a record high of 566.3 million as of the end of September, up 45.4% for year earlier.
 This marks our 10th consecutive quarter of PV growth, demonstrating our core capabilities.

-We continue to strategically expand and diversify our content generation and distribution capabilities which also maintained strong momentum in Q3.
+We continue to strategically expand and diversify our content generation and distribution capabilities, which also maintained strong momentum in Q3.
 Our focus on growth across a wide spectrum of PGC and UGC offerings is working and increasing our brand recognition.
 It is worth noting that the proportion of UGC offerings saw a progressive increase, exemplifying our strategic efforts to strengthen our content platform capabilities.

-We are actively amassing a library of high quality content while simultaneously enhancing reader engagement across a broader audience base.
-For example, a total of 115 articles were published on 36Kr reaching accounts each of which gained readership of more than 100,000 in Q3, representing a 15% increase from Q2.
+We are actively amassing a library of high-quality content while simultaneously enhancing reader engagement across a broader audience base.
+For example, a total of 115 articles were published on 36Kr reaching accounts, each of which gained readership of more than 100,000 in Q3, representing a 15% increase from Q2.

-Along with page views our live streaming and short-video content image aided [ph] have also paved the way for greater engagement with our rapidly growing audience base with more diverse demographic appeal.
-Our self produced video content are gaining traction among younger generation especially as evidenced by growth on key platforms such as Bilibili where it accumulated nearly 400,000 followers since our first content was published there in mid August.
-Our user members on [indiscernible] were also robust exiting 2 million at the end of the third quarter.
+Along with heightened page views, our live streaming and short video content initiatives have also paved the way for greater engagement with our rapidly growing audience base with more diverse demographic appeal.
+Our self-produced video content are gaining traction among younger generations, especially as evidenced by growth on key platforms such as Bilibili, where we accumulated nearly 400,000 followers since our first content was published there in mid-August.
+Our user numbers on Douyin were also robust exiting 2 million at the end of third quarter.

-With the rising trend in video as preferred format for companies, municipalities and individuals alike, we have considerably stepped up our efforts to see more opportunities in this fast growing and the popular content format.
-Most notably, in September, we announced our strategic cooperation with Youku Tudou to actively promote and produce an increasing number of high profile video products.
-We debuted our first co-produced program on both platforms on September 1 covering a variety of emerging financial and industry specific topics.
+With the rising trend in video as the preferred format for companies, municipalities and individuals alike, we have considerably stepped up our efforts to face more opportunities in this fast-growing and the popular content format.
+Most notably, in September, we announced our strategic cooperation with Youku Tudou to actively promote and produce an increasing number of high-profile video products.
+We debuted our first co-produced program on both platforms on September 1, covering a variety of emerging financial and industry specific topics.

-Additionally, we hosted more than 200 live streaming events every month in the third quarter with streams including finance, career advancement, and the New Economy industries.
+Additionally, we hosted more than 200 live streaming events every month in the third quarter with themes, including finance, career advancement, and the New Economy industries.
 On the heels of these efforts, there has been a gradual increase in the average number of viewers and average user time spent on our platform stabilized at about 40 minutes.
-These initiatives aided to growth our content and maintain a dynamic string of important [ph] information are expected to report our leading position in providing New Economy focused content as well as create more monetization channels.
+These initiatives to grow our content and maintain a dynamic strength of poignant information are expected to report our leading position in providing New Economy focused content as well as create more monetization channels.

-In the wake of COVID-19 pandemic, while largely indicated in China, we along with a part of our clients are still impacted by the subsequent fallout here and in other markets with slow economic recovery.
-Notwithstanding the challenges presented by the pandemic, it is highly encouraging to see new opportunities blooming under the new normal in the aftermath of COVID-19 and in particular digital transformation is accelerating across a wider spectrum of traditional industries with its New Economy focused expertise.
-Resources, network, industry leading content capabilities and proven track record in the New Economy sector, 36Kr is well versed in supporting the digitalization efforts of enterprises.
+In the wake of COVID-19 pandemic, while largely eradicated in China, we, along with a part of our clients, are still impacted by the subsequent fallout here and in other markets with slow economic recovery.
+Notwithstanding the challenges presented by the pandemic, it is fairly encouraging to see new opportunities blooming under the new normal in the aftermath of COVID-19.

+In particular, digital transformation is accelerating across a wider spectrum of traditional industries with its New Economy focused expertise.
+Resources, network, industry-leading content capabilities and proven track record in the New Economy sector, 36Kr is well versed in supporting the digitalization efforts of enterprises.

-With other well placed strategies, solid executions, and the technology driven innovations, our operations have witnessed encouraging sequential recover metrics, notably in the third quarter revenues from our enterprise value added services increased by 55.7% quarter-over-quarter and nearly 4% year-over-year demonstrating the vitality and durability of this business segment.
+With other well-placed strategies, solid executions, and the technology-driven innovations, our operations have witnessed encouraging sequential recovery metrics.
+Notably, in third quarter, revenues from our enterprise value-added services increased by 55.7% quarter-over-quarter and nearly 4% year-over-year, demonstrating the vitality and durability of this business segment.

-With off line activities gradually resuming at the end of August we held two summits in Shanghai, WISE Super Involver [ph] Summit and 20/20 Investor Summit, each accommodating about 1000 attendees.
-In the meanwhile we provided live streaming of the events on both our core platform and third-party platforms attracting more than 1 million views.
+With offline activities gradually resuming at the end of August, we held two summits in Shanghai, WISE Super Involver [ph] Summit and 2020 Investor Summit, each accommodating about 1,000 attendees.
+In the meanwhile, we provided live streaming of the events on both our core platform and third-party platforms, attracting more than 1 million views.

 Encouragingly, customer demand has also shown signs of further recovery.
-Client needs from industries including automobiles will see and real estate began to rebound raising our focus on these industries.
-For example, we created a new short video and the live streaming content for them [indiscernible] experiencing live, to evaluate real estate projects from the viewpoint of customers or experts.
+Client needs from industries, including automobiles, 3C and real estate began to reform, driving our focus on these industries.
+For example, we created a short – a new short video and the live streaming content for that, so-called experiencing lab to evaluate real estate projects from the viewpoint of customers or experts.

-We also conducted a high profile marketing campaign for [indiscernible] project called Anyway We Are Together, reaching a target audience of tens of millions of people.
+We also conducted a high-profile marketing campaign for Greentown Project called, Anyway, We Are Together, reaching a target audience of tens of millions of people.
 We plan to continue to navigate the dynamic environment to uncover more top quality opportunities as more and more industries ramp up recovery.

-We are also dedicated to expanding our services to government clients and supporting the digital transformation initiatives of the local municipalities.
-As part of our mission to accelerate the development of China's New Economy, to support these efforts we have established teams in Guangdong, [indiscernible] Jiangsu, Sichuan and Shaanxi and we will explore more cities that pursue industrial development.
+We are also dedicated to expanding our services to government clients and supporting the digital transformation initiatives of local municipalities as part of our mission to accelerate the development of China's New Economy.
+To support these efforts, we have established teams in Guangdong, Zhejiang, Jiangsu, Sichuan and Shanxi and will explore more cities that pursue industrial development.

-For instance, we assist Hangzhou local government to hold their culture and tourism summit in September promoting the cohesive development of industries involved in the digital economy.
-In October this year we rolled out a new program that leverages our planned assets and resources spanning the New Economy sector to connect enterprises with governments bridging the organizations and different segments.
+For instance, we assist Hangzhou local government to hold their Culture and Tourism Summit in September, promoting the cohesive development of industries involved in the digital economy.
+In October this year, we rolled out a new program that leverages our planned assets and resources spanning the New Economy sector to connect enterprises with governments, bridging the organizations in different segments.

-We want our many initiatives and enterprise services were also being strengthened our position in subscription services viewed on our compelling content and the data access.
-We have viewed 18 user communities across 90 industries including culture and entertainment, healthcare, business services, e-commerce, smart manufacturing, automobile, education, finance and new infrastructure.
+Beyond our many initiatives and enterprise services, we’ve also been strengthening our position in subscription services viewed on our compelling content and the data access.
+We have built 18 user communities across 90 industries, including culture and entertainment, healthcare, business services, e-commerce, smart manufacturing, automobile, education, finance and new infrastructure.
 Our subscription services will continue to target individuals and organizations who can stimulate business demand and bring more opportunities for various services of our company.

 Overall our core fundamentals remain solid.
 Our exceptional content capabilities continuously adds value to our ever broadening user base, we are confident that our innovative and attractive value added services position us well with booming new economy communities especially in the post pandemic era as we work to broaden our monetization models.